Select Page

 Headspace

-Headspace is one of the best mindfulness apps for absolute beginners.
+Headspace is one of the best mindfulness apps for building mindfulness, especially for absolute beginners.

 From breathing exercises to “Sleepcasts”, Headspace offers an abundance of guided sessions to empower your inner ‘present’.
 It’s a great app to establish the beginnings of effective mindful habits.